-Rich, chunky, sweet, and savory beet soup AKA “Borscht” is a Russian favorite I have eaten and loved for decades.
+Rich, chunky, sweet, and savory beet soup AKA “Borscht” is a Ukranian favorite I have eaten and loved for decades.
 This recipe is an adaptation of my Grandmother’s.
 Delicious and satisfying, and healthy as well.
 Beets are high in betalain, a substance that provides anti-inflammatory and detoxification support.
 The beet greens are high in lutein and zeaxanthin, 2 plant chemicals found to reduce the risk of the eye diseases, age-related macular degeneration, and cataracts.
 Green leafy vegetables such as kale, collards, and spinach are also good sources of lutein and zeaxanthin.

 1 large onion, chopped

 1 tablespoon olive oil or organic canola oil